snakamura/log/drafts/pair_function3.md

   duplicate (Store (t, t2a)) = Store (t, \t' -> Store (t', t2a))
 ```

-`Store` comonad extends `Traced` comonad by allowing you to peek at values at any indexes.
-It still has a current index just like `Traced` comonad.
-As we saw in [the previous post](./pair_function2.html), you can shift a current index and make the following functions use that index as a current index with `Traced` comonad.
-With `Store` comonad, you can get a value at any index from the input map from `t` to `a`.
+`Store` comonad extends `Traced` comonad by allowing you to peek values at any indices.
+It still has a current index just like `Traced` comonad though.
+As we saw in [the previous post](./pair_function2.html), you can shift a current monoidal index and make the following functions use that index as a current index with `Traced` comonad.
+With `Store` comonad, you can let following functions use any specified index in addition to peeking at values at any indices.

 ```
 withStore :: ([Int], Int)